 Well… we’re not entirely sure.
 There may be one big reason that we haven’t identified yet, or it may be caused by several different things, and therefore one colicky baby has a different cause from another.

 As colic presents most often in the first few weeks, I think an immature nervous system might be a really good explanation for colic.
 Remember, babies have a very underdeveloped brain when they are born and therefore are more susceptible to dysregulation of their nervous system in the early weeks.

 There is a strong brain-gut connection, so what happens in the brain can affect the gut.
 Think of it this way… imagine the last time you got really stressed out about something (moving house, an important job interview).
 How did it affect your gut?
-Now imagine you’re a tiny little baby, helpless to meet any of your own needs, and you’ve realized that you’re never going back to that lovely environment you were in for 9 months, where you were always the right temperature, always gently rocked, with dim lights and muffled sounds.
-You have to adapt to this new environment and it’s not quite right for you sometimes, and your brain gets under-stimulated or over-stimulated.
+Now imagine you’re a tiny little baby, helpless to meet any of your own needs, and you’ve realized that you’re never going back to that lovely environment you were in for 9 months.
+That fantastic place where you were always the right temperature, always gently rocked, with dim lights and muffled sounds.
+You have to adapt to this new environment and it’s not quite right for you sometimes which means that your brain gets under-stimulated or over-stimulated.
 As a result, your gut becomes affected.
 (Douglas, 2014).

 Carrying and holding your baby more (it has been proven to reduce length of crying) either in arms or a sling, aiming for at least 10 hours a day.
 This often provides a steady level of gentle stimulation for babies.

 Spend loads of time just being with, and watching your baby, learning to read his/her cues and provide the stimulation he/she needs.

 Is your baby alert and looking round?
 Go for a walk and let your baby experience something new.

 Is he/she engaged and making a lot of eye contact?
 Talk and sing to your baby.